Hayden1204/ClassiClient/readme.md

-ClassiCube is a custom Minecraft Classic compatible client written in C from scratch.<br>
+ClassiClient is a custom Minecraft Classic compatible client written in C.<br>

-You can **download ClassiCube** [here](https://www.classicube.net/download/) and the very latest builds [here](https://www.classicube.net/nightlies/).
+#You can **download ClassiCube** [here](https://www.classicube.net/download/) and the very latest builds [here](https://www.classicube.net/nightlies/).

 > [!IMPORTANT]
-**ClassiCube is not affiliated with (or supported by) Mojang AB, Minecraft, or Microsoft in any way.** <br><br>
+**ClassiClient is not affiliated with (or supported by) Mojang AB, Minecraft, Microsoft or ClassiCube in any way.** <br><br>
-**ClassiCube is not trying to replicate modern Minecraft.**<br>
+**ClassiClient is not trying to replicate modern Minecraft.**<br>
-**It will never support survival, Minecraft accounts, or modern Minecraft servers.**
+**It will never support Minecraft accounts or modern Minecraft servers.**

-# What ClassiCube is
+# What ClassiClient is

-ClassiCube aims to replicate the 2009 Minecraft Classic client while offering **optional** enhancements to improve gameplay.
-ClassiCube can run on [many systems](#supported-systems), including desktop, web, mobile, and even some consoles.
+ClassiClient aims to replicate the 2009 Minecraft Classic client while offering **optional** enhancements to improve gameplay.
+ClassiClient can run on [many systems](#supported-systems), including desktop, web, mobile, and even some consoles.
 <details>
 <summary><b>Features (click to expand)</b></summary>